lesaint/lesaint.github.io/content/articles/2014-10-25-setting_up_a_minecraft_server_on_google_compute_engine.md

----
-layout: post
-title: "Setting up a Minecraft server on Google Compute Engine"
+Title: Setting up a Minecraft server on Google Compute Engine
-tags:
- - Cloud
- - Minecraft
- - Google Compute Engine
+Tags: Cloud, Minecraft, Google Compute Engine
-categories:
- - articles
-image:
- feature: feature_image_minecraft_landscape.png
-comments: true
-share: true
----

 This article will get you through the (few) steps to set up a Minecraft server on a Google Compute Engine instance.

-* Table of Contents
-{:toc}
+[TOC]

 # Create Google Cloud account